 The sketch has successfully taken the elements associated with a biopic.
 The movement of the camera, the timing, the voices, everything made it look like the real thing.

-This also can happen to works of art when devoid of context, they risk to lose their meaning without a specific context: the gallery, the temple, the museum.
-Erwin Panofsky shows a similar process in a more serious escenario with his study on the representations of classical divinities in the Middle Ages.
-Somehow, Ares, Hermes, Zeus and Venus, among others, are represented as contemporary characters, dressed in medieval ways in the conventual manuscripts, while the style of the sculptures made of them in the antiquity are used for the representation of biblical characters and other representations of the christian art; form and content are dissociated in a new context.
+This also can happen to works of art when devoid of context, they risk losing their meaning without a specific context: the gallery, the temple, the museum.
+Erwin Panofsky shows a similar process in a more serious scenario with his study on the representations of classical divinities in the Middle Ages.
+Somehow, Ares, Hermes, Zeus and Venus, among others, are represented as contemporary characters, dressed in medieval ways in the conventual manuscripts, while the style of the sculptures made of them in the antiquity is used for the representation of biblical characters and other representations of the Christian art; form and content are dissociated in a new context.
 This is, in a more modest way if you will, the kind of cultural alchemy that subtly starts to take place in Alternatino’s video.

 Innovation > research > mainstream > comedy > innovation > mainstream…and so on

-And thus, comedy breaks the mold, helps to see the things in new ways, mixes up stuff, and as a result, demolishes conventions.
-Lets not forget Juan de Burgos, the fictitious monk of The Name of the Rose, eating to death the only, poisoned, surviving copy of Aristoteles treaty on comedy.
+And thus, comedy breaks the mould, helps to see the things in new ways, mixes up stuff, and as a result, demolishes conventions.
+Let us not forget Juan de Burgos, the fictitious monk of The Name of the Rose, eating to death the only, poisoned, surviving copy of Aristotle treaty on comedy.

-With all its nuances, different approaches to comedy and innovation, and its what ifs and what if nots, all this happens at a wider society level, at a meme-like level, imperceptible, to not call it viral, from people that comment and share ideas to other people, crossing around the world of a society idea universe , from popular wisdom to academic paradigms, a granular process that can take decades, if not centuries.
+With all its nuances, different approaches to comedy and innovation, and its what-if and what-if-not forks, all this happens at a wider societal level, at a meme-like level, imperceptible, to not call it viral, from people that comment and share ideas to other people, crossing around the world of a society idea universe, from popular wisdom to academic paradigms, a granular process that can take decades, if not centuries.